Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "That was brave of you," Naydra told him.

 Uriigo sprang to his feet in a nervous instant.
 "Ah!
-Uh…" he blinked at her in confusion, then unwound, just a fraction. "...Thank you, Mother."
+Uh..." he blinked at her in confusion, then unwound, just a fraction. "...Thank you, Mother."

 She waved him down.
 "Sit, sit.
 You need rest."